Westminster smart stores and micro markets for the US-36 corridor and beyond.

 Westminster properties with a mix of recurring traffic and limited interest in self-managing food service are usually a strong fit.
 Hotels, apartments, and office properties all benefit when the amenity is sized correctly and the vendor owns the ongoing operations.

 Westminster hotels usually choose the format by balancing space and ambition.
-Compact smart vending covers the basics cleanly, smart stores give the property a more polished retail feel, and micro markets make sense when the hotel wants a broader guest-facing assortment in a visible common area.
+A compact smart-store setup covers the basics cleanly, larger smart-store layouts give the property a more polished retail feel, and micro markets make sense when the hotel wants a broader guest-facing assortment in a visible common area.

 The day-to-day work in Westminster stays with AI Vending.
 We monitor equipment, replenish product, refine the assortment, and handle service so the property team can offer convenience without inheriting a retail program to manage.